beecave-homelab/docker-ctp/project-overview.md

 ## Code Quality

 - **Static Analysis:**
-  - Ruff, Black, Pylint, and Pydocstyle are configured and enforced via PDM scripts and pre-commit hooks, ensuring code quality and style compliance.
+  - Ruff, Pylint, and Pydocstyle are configured and enforced via PDM scripts and pre-commit hooks, ensuring code quality and style compliance.
+  - All imports within the `docker_ctp` package have been standardized to use absolute paths for improved clarity and maintainability.
   - Run checks locally with:
     - `pdm run lint-ruff`
-    - `pdm run lint-black`
     - `pdm run lint-pylint`
     - `pdm run pydocstyle --convention=google docker_ctp`
 - **Continuous Integration:**